 Speedo ambassador and triathlete, Rachel Rutherford shares her top tips for getting back into the pool and improving your swim fitness.

-This being said, it’s always hard to accept that you have taken a backward step in performance (not limited just to sport) so in this blog, I am going to share some of my top tips, not only for getting back into regular swim training, but also staying motivated when doing so.
+As the weather gets colder, many of us are heading back to the pool to train.
+In this blog, I am going to share some of my top tips, not only for getting back into regular swim training, but also staying motivated when doing so.

 Set Some New Goals